Giftbit/lightrail-client-java/README.md

 existingGiftCard.unfreeze();
 ```

-Note that freezing and unfreezing a card is a special transaction and the corresponding transaction object will be returned by the corresponding method calls.
+Note that freezing and unfreezing a card are special transactions and the corresponding transaction object will be returned by the these methods.

 #### Gift Card Attributes

-There are two sets of methods for reading a gift card attributes: the getter methods prefixed with `get` will read a local copy of the attribute if available.
-The `retrieve` methods make a call to the API and ensure that the most updated value for the attribute is returned.
+There are two sets of methods for reading a gift card attributes:

+- The getter methods prefixed with `get` will read a local copy of the attribute if available.
+- The `retrieve` methods make a call to the API and ensure that a fresh value for the attribute is fetched from the server.

 For example `getState()` will return the `state` of the card (i.e. whether it is active, frozen, etc.) according to the local copy, while `retrieveState()` will make a call to the API and ensure an up-to-date value is returned.
-These methods will enable you flexibly to budget your API calls.
+These methods will enable you to budget your API calls.

 ### Customer Accounts